 TG 416 KUL-BKK

-The direct course to BKK is almost exactly due north.
+From Kuala Lumpur, the direct course to BKK is almost exactly due north.
 Flight time to complete the 775-mile trip was estimated at one hour and 45 minutes.
 The flight pushed from Gate 22 at 13:43.
 It was a short taxi to the active runway.

 Service began at the gate with a moist hot towel and beverages.
 The FAs offered champagne which I usually choose, but I opted for water this time.
 Even though the flying time was barely over an hour, THAI, like almost all Asian airlines provides a meal in coach as well as business class.